 Stop estimating whether your website works or not

-Lead generation and conversions are our main goal when doing digital marketing.
+Lead generation and conversions (Like clicking on a Call Us button) are our main goal when doing digital marketing.
 It costs money and time.
 So why guesstimate and hope for the best when you can verify and analyze?

 Shay, you know you’ve already convinced me.
 So how are we going to go about measuring a Call Us button usage?